BLCM/BLCMods/Borderlands 2 mods/55tumbl/Other Stuff/README.md

 These fixes will probably be included in UCP 4.1.1, but in the meantime you can just import `fixUCPerrors.blcm` as a single mod.

 **`fixVoracHyperiusHealth.blcm`**
 This small mod addresses an issue with Vorac and Hyperius (plus minions) having double health (before level scaling) since the Lilith DLC and latest level cap increase.
-This was definitely unintended by the devs, but due to some balance modifiers that applies only to players with one or two (but not three, apparently) level cap increases.
+This was definitely unintended by the devs, but due to some balance modifiers that apply only to players with one or two (but not three, apparently) level cap increases.